-A clear model for developing a fully released singing voice
+A clear model for developing fully realised singing skills

-Phil uses a powerful, innovative model for vocal training that sits comfortably with many other schools and disciplines of vocal study, even ones that disagree with each other.
-He provides clear materials and a logical scheme of work.
-Phil recognises the danger of a one-size-fits-all, dogmatic approach and his model has a flexibility that means it easily adapts so that different voices use it in very different ways.
+I use my own innovative model for vocal training that sits comfortably with many other schools and disciplines of vocal study, even ones that disagree with each other.
+I provide clear materials and a logical scheme of work.
+Having encountered the very real dangers of a one-size-fits-all, dogmatic approach, my model has a flexibility that means it easily adapts so that different people with unique voices and musical tastes can use it in their own ways.

-Each person has a unique voice and Phil understands how vital it is for voice students to release their authentic tone and not merely put on a voice that sounds impressive.
-With this clear model for vocal release, combined with his system of learning vocal musicianship, students can feel very confident and clear as they work to discover their true voice and sing with effortless freedom.
+Each person has a unique voice and I make it a priority that voice students release their authentic tone and never put on a manufactured voice, even if it sounds impressive.
+It is essential that we express ourselves and never try to impress ourselves or anyone else.
+The clear model for vocal release, combined with a powerful system for learning vocal musicianship, means that students can learn with confidence and clarity as they work to unlock and explore their true voice and sing with effortless freedom.

 Expand your range and expressive power

-Phil works with students to help them increase their vocal range both in terms of pitch and dynamics.
-His focus is always to ensure that the voice is produced freely and never using excessive tension or breath pressure against a closed throat, even when vocalising high or loud (vocal belt) notes.
+I work with students to help them increase their vocal range both in terms of pitch and dynamics.
+My focus is always to ensure that the voice is produced freely and never using excessive tension or breath pressure against a closed throat, even when vocalising high or loud (vocal belt) notes.
 This way, using a fully supported voice, singers can perform technically demanding music for long periods without suffering from vocal fatigue.

 To achieve this state of relaxed tone, singers are encouraged to investigate their internal blockages to free vocalisation and the uninhibited expressive use of their voices.
 This process can be very exciting, illuminating and almost therapeutic in nature.